aklump/drupal-phpunit-integration/README.md

 ## Config File

-Now open _phpunit.xml_ and add one or more integration test directories:
+Now open _tests_integration/phpunit.xml_ and add one or more integration test directories:

 ```xml
 <testsuites>